Chukwuemeka-Mba/playmates/README.md

 #### The Idea:

-I noticed my friends liked keeping track of who they've been with in the past.
-Or currently.
-So I decided to build something that helps.
-Hopefully I'd get them to stop using google docs.
+I noticed my friends liked keeping track of who they've dated in the past, or are currently dating.
+So I decided to build something that helps solve the problem.
+The goal is to get them to stop using google docs.

 ### NB:
 This project is an ongoing one.
 Though the main features have been fleshed out,